 We continually review our health and safety policy

-We’ll continue to review our health and safety policy, especially when we change the size or nature of our operations.
+Our health and safety policy is under continual review, especially when we change the size or nature of our operations.
 At the very least it will be updated every 12 months.

 Our commitment to health and safety is paramount, and anyone deliberately disregarding the policy could face disciplinary action.